WHAT WE DO

 Nationwide Distribution and Prioritization

-The COVID-19 vaccination program will require a phased approach due to limited supply.
-Throughout distribution, recipients will continue to be monitored for adverse symptoms and immune response.
-The CDC recommended that public health officials identify the critical and at-risk populations in their communities to best determine who should receive the vaccine first.
+The COVID-19 vaccination program requires a phased approach due to limited supply.
+Throughout distribution, recipients are monitored for adverse symptoms and immune response.
+The CDC recommends that public health officials identify the critical and at-risk populations in their communities to best determine who should receive the vaccine first.

 On Tuesday, December 1, 2020, the ACIP recommended health care personnel and residents of nursing homes and similar facilities be the first to receive the vaccine in “Phase 1a” of the nationwide distribution.